NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/logic flow tampering/DetLogic. A black-box approach for detecting logic vulnerabilities in web applications.md

 ## Approach

 In order to identify logic vulnerabilities, the intended behavior must be analyzed and a way to bypass it must be found.
 But how to extract the desired behavior of an unknown application?
-1. The requirements placed on user-input are inferred by ==analyzing the HTML/JavaScript code available at the client-side==
+1. The requirements placed on user-input are inferred by analyzing the HTML/JavaScript code available at the client-side
-2. The access-control policies related to the application are ==derived from the session variables defined for maintaining state of the application==
+2. The access-control policies related to the application are *derived from the session variables* defined for maintaining state of the application
-3. The intended workflows in the application are ==derived from a model which is constructed out of the navigations done manually in the application==
+3. The intended workflows in the application are *derived from a model which is constructed out of the navigations done **manually** in the application*

+An in-house pseudo-application is used as reference.
+The PHP application implement a [[RBAC (role-based access control)]] policy and is full of bugs and logic flaws.
+A FSM is proposed to model this app

 ### DetLogic prototype

 The prototype works in three phases:
-1. extraction of the intended behavior of the web application under test in a black-box fashion ([[black-box testing]])
+1. extraction of the intended behavior of the web application under test in a black-box fashion ([[black-box testing]]), creating a [[FSM (finite-state machine)]].
+The FSM is built from execution traces collected using a proxy server that intercepts the HTTP requests and provide details regarding parameters and session variables
-2. construction of concrete attack vectors based on the information gathered
+2. construction of concrete attack vectors based on the information gathered.
+For example, the FSM helps *identify vulnerable flows* where `userID` is null or a user with a certain role tries to access a specific resource
 3. comparison of the responses obtained during normal and attack executions, and reporting vulnerabilities accordingly.
+Example: forcefully brows a page with a null `userID`
-The prototype detects three types of logic vulnerabilities: parameter manipulation, access-control, and workflow bypass vulnerabilities.
+	- The goal is to detect three types of logic vulnerabilities: parameter manipulation, access-control, and workflow bypass vulnerabilities

+DetLogic acts a proxy intercepting the HTTP requests and responses to the application under test during **learning phase**, and places attack requests to the web server of the application under test **during discovery of vulnerabilities**

+> [!WARNING] Limits
+> - The authors' approach is based on an in-house scenario/application
+> - The modelling phase strictly depends on a manual navigation of the target application

 ---